heinjan-ns/tictactoe_kata/tictactoe/NOTES.md

 ✅ DONE

 - player X can place a X somewhere on an empty board
+- Player O can place a O on a populated board
+- player X can place a X on a populated board

 ⚠️ TODO

 - game board creation
-- player X can place a X on a populated board
+- show game board to screen
+- check win

 🚧 WIP

-- Player O can place a O on a populated board

 🅿️ PARKED